meteor-rocket/webpack/README.md

 rocket:webpack
 ==============

-Webpack provider package for Meteor.
+A Webpack provider package for Meteor.

+For now, only specific versions of Webpack are provided.
+Need a specific version?
+Open an issue on GitHub for it.

+On the wishlist: allow packages to specify a specific version of webpack to fetch from NPM.

 Usage
 -----

-This package simply provides webpack from npm via the package's `Webpack` export, so in your app or package code:
+This package simply provides webpack from NPM via the `Webpack` export, so in your app or package code:

 ```js
 Webpack({